ramadanriz/ramadanriz/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently schooling on Hasyim Asyari Univercity
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning HTML, CSS, and Javascript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...